Energy Certificate Requirement Germany: 2026 Guide

 Energieausweis: Bedarfsausweis, Endenergiebedarf 142 kWh/(m²·a), Energieträger Gas, Baujahr 1972, Effizienzklasse E.

 Missing any of these in a commercial listing is an administrative offence.
+For a detailed breakdown of what belongs in property ads, see the guide on mandatory listing disclosures.

 2. The Viewing